- In January, 2013 -

-This kind of result shows the relevance of E&H activities such as the benefit generating activities (see the use of beehives on last FDB’s newsletter: Nov.-Dec.).
+This kind of result shows the relevance of E&H activities such as the benefit generating activities (see the use of beehives on last The Explorers Foundation’s newsletter: Nov.-Dec.).
 At the beginning of this year, E&H implemented sustainable collecting and conditioning of local medicinal plants.
 Forests of the Mouhoun in fact are a very rich pool of plant biodiversity that can be used in traditional medicine.
 Six representatives of the villages boarding the reserve have followed a training to take advantage of this resource.
 This kind of benefit generating activity encourages local community to conserve the elephant habitat, by increasing its value.

 - In December, 2011 –

 Hives to provide sustainable development within the Deux-Balé forest in Burkina-Faso